Durte Dom: YouTube Star Slammed After Teen Girls Claim He ‘Grabbed’ Their Butts & More

 YouTuber Durte Dom is under fire after multiple women have allegedly come forward to say he harassed them, and other YouTube stars are rallying against Durte, too.
 Here’s what’s going on.

 It all started when Elijah Daniel, a YouTube star known for the the Elijah & Christine series along with Christine Sydelko (AKA the people behind “shooketh,”) mysteriously tweeted about a “creep” on June 26: “Crazy when a boy who jokes about f*cking underage girls all the time is also a creep irl too but haha its just his brand right?”
 Elijah wrote.
 Durte Dom then tweeted in reply to him: “Don’t make me f*ck your mom,” to which Elijah responded: “The fact u knew it was about u says a lot.”
+From there, a line of accusations — that he “unzipped” women’s clothing, “filmed” women without their consent, and “touched” them — surfaced.

 Not quite following yet?
 The story started to unravel as Elijah posted more tweets.
 “Your reasoning for grabbing my friends ass 3 times without consent was ‘my little friend alcohol said it was ok…” Elijah fired back.
 He then posted screenshots of conversations he had with friends who were allegedly harassed by Durte, which you can see below. #DurteDomIsOverParty started trending on Twitter on June 27 as fans began to learn more, and Durte’s defense was: “The party was 18+, the girl snuck in. don’t fool yourself.”
 Elijah also claims that more YouTubers came forward to share their stories, implying that the alleged incident was not a one-time occurrence.
 Take a look at the exchanges: